andreasvc/disco-dop/README.md

 	make

-Alternatively Cython, NLTK, and Numpy can all be installed with `pip install cython nltk numpy`, which does not require root rights and may be more up-to-date.
+Alternatively Cython, NLTK, and Numpy can all be installed with `pip install --user cython nltk numpy`, which does not require root rights and may be more up-to-date than the packages in your distribution.
-NB: compilation will by default use `CFLAGS` used to compile Python.

 To port the code to another compiler such as Visual C, replace the compiler intrinsics in `macros.h`, `bit.pyx`, and `bit.pxd` to their equivalents in the